 If you’re looking for a great animal activity on Oahu, head to Sea Life Park on Oahu.
 Scroll to read my interview with their marketing manager and get my top tips for exploring Sea Life Park with kids!

-This post about Sea Life Park on Oahu contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Sea Life Park on Oahu was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

-I interviewed Christina Leos, Sea Life Park’s Marketing Manager to find out exactly why families should include this Hawaii attraction in their Oahu travel plans.
+I interviewed Christina Leos, Sea Life Park’s Marketing Manager to find out exactly why families should include Hawaii Sea Life Park in their Oahu travel plans.

 Sea Life Park on Oahu: an Exclusive Interview Questions + Answers